-PT 6220 Application of Research to Clinical Practice (0.5 credit hour)
+PT 6220 Application of Research to Clinical Practice (1 credit hour)

 Prerequisite: PT 5130 and 5140 or equivalent; may be taken concurrently with PT 5140.
 Individual or group review of studies related to physical therapy.
 Includes evidence in the area of physical therapy administration and management.
 Students present on the research evidence and application to physical therapy practice.
 Repeatable to a maximum of 1 credit hour.
-Cr/NCr.
+Letter Grade; may be taken for CR/NCR.